draialexis/dice_console/README.md

 dotnet tool install --global dotnet-ef dotnet tool update --global dotnet-ef
 ```
 Now the migrations and DB.
-Since we have a `DbContext` *and* and `DbContextWithStub`, you will need to specify which one to use.
+Since we have a `DiceAppDbContext` *and* and `DiceAppDbContextWithStub`, you will need to specify which one to use.
 Make sure you are in *DiceApp/Sources/Data*.
 ```
-dotnet ef migrations add dice_app_db --context DiceAppDbContextWithStub (OR 'DbContext' if you want an empty DB) dotnet ef database update --context DiceAppDbContextWithStub --startup-project ../App (OR 'DbContext' if you want an empty DB)
+dotnet ef migrations add dice_app_db --context DiceAppDbContextWithStub dotnet ef database update --context DiceAppDbContextWithStub --startup-project ../App
 ```
+Replace `DiceAppDbContextWithStub` with `DiceAppDbContext` if you want to launch an app with an empty DB.

 You can now run the *App* program, and check out your local DB.

 You may not want to read tables in the debug window -- in which case, just download [DB Brower for SQLite](https://sqlitebrowser.org/dl/) and open the *.db* file in it.